prantikhowlader/prantikhowlader.github.io/index.md

 **Research Interest:** I work on research problems in Computer Vision and Machine Learning.
 I am especially interested in the field of using Unsupervised techniques for performing object detection and Fine Grained Classification.

-**Industry Experience:** I have two years experience as a Senior Software Developer in Cisco and prior to that I have in Wipro Technologies as a Project Engineer.
+**Industry Experience:** I have worked as Senior Software Developer in Cisco for 2 years and prior to that I have almost two years experience in Wipro Technologies as a Project Engineer.

 **[Resume(2019.08)](https://github.com/prantikhowlader/prantikhowlader.github.io/raw/master/prantik_resume.pdf)**